About my work

 Piers Kelly

 Communication is a foundational process underpinning all human activity.
-I am interested in one intriguing aspect of this bigger story: how the scope ordinary communication is creatively extended through strategic interventions.
+I am interested in one intriguing aspect of this bigger story: how the scope of ordinary language is creatively extended through strategic interventions.
 This is why my research is concerned with topics such as graphic codes, language engineering and crosscultural literacy, and why I find the holism of linguistic anthropology to be an especially useful tool of enquiry.

 Language engineering and linguistic utopianism